 Tax Exemptions

-Be certain that any prospective exemptions for which you might qualify are taken into account.
-Residents of the vast majority of cities and municipalities are exempt from paying property taxes if they fall under one of a number of different categories that have been predetermined.
-It is also possible that in certain circumstances, there will be no requirement to make any kind of payment toward property taxes at all.
+Make sure that any prospective exemptions for which you might qualify are considered.
+Residents of most cities and municipalities are exempt from paying property taxes if they fall under one of several predetermined categories.
+It's also possible that there will be no requirement to pay any property taxes in certain circumstances.

 Millage Rates

-Millage rates are the typical term used to refer to taxes levied against property.
-A tax that is assessed on a per-thousand-dollar basis is referred to as having a mill rate, as opposed to a tax that is calculated on a per-dollar basis.
-In the event that the mill rate on your property is 0.001, you will be required to make an additional payment of $1 for each $1,000 that your home is worth.
+Millage rates are the typical term for taxes levied against property.
+A tax assessed on a per-thousand-dollar basis is referred to as having a mill rate, as opposed to a tax calculated on a per-dollar basis.
+If the mill rate on your property is 0.001, you will be required to make an additional payment of $1 for each $1,000 that your home is worth.

 Bottom Line